zdravkov/kendo-docs/api/javascript/ui/scheduler.md

 ### views.type `String`

 The type of the view.
-The built-in views are: "day", "week", "workWeek", "month", "agenda", "timeline", "timelineWeek" and "timelineWorkWeek".
+The built-in views are: "day", "week", "workWeek", "month", "agenda", "timeline", "timelineWeek", "timelineWorkWeek" and "timelineMonth".

 #### Example - set the view type